WeblateOrg/weblate/docs/faq.rst

 This is usually caused by concurent updates to fulltext index.
 In case you are running multithreaded server (eg. mod_wsgi), this happens quite often.
-For such setup it is recommended to enable :envvar:`OFFLOAD_INDEXING`.
+For such setup it is recommended to enable :setting:`OFFLOAD_INDEXING`.

 Rebuilding index has failed with "No space left on device"
 ----------------------------------------------------------